Braemar: Braemar Gathering

+Another event that happens at Braemar is the presentation of the Aberdeenshire League/Walker's Shortbread League winners.
+The overall top six dancers from across certain Highland games held over the summer are presented with their awards.
+Each dancer receives a tin of Walker's shortbread (hence the nickname 'Shortbread League') and a commemorative vase, picture or something similar.

 Amenities

 Braemar has a golf course, two large hotels (Fife Arms and Invercauld Arms) as well as many smaller hotels and private homes offering bed and breakfast-style accommodation and a large SYHA hostel.
 On the southern edge of the village there is also a caravan site.
-Braemar also has a small Post Office/village shop and mountain bike hire.
+Braemar also has a small post office/village shop and mountain bike hire.

 The Morrone Birkwood Nature Reserve is a nature reserve on the edge of the village reached from the car park at the top of Chapel Brae.

-Transportation
+There are three churches in Braemar.
+St Andrew's Catholic Church, St Ninian's Chapel (Scottish Episcopal Church) which is located in the grounds of the Mar Lodge Estate (sharing a Priest with Aboyne & Ballater), and Braemar Church of Scotland (sharing a minister with Crathie Kirk).

+Transport

-There is a regular bus service between Braemar and Aberdeen.
+There is a bus service connecting Dundee, Braemar, and Aberdeen.